jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 ## Game over

+Preceding messages are:

 - all:SOCGameElements:game=test|e4=3  // CURRENT_PLAYER
 - all:SOCGameState:game=test|state=1000

+which are part of the previous sequence if it typically ends with a SOCGameState.

 - all:SOCGameServerText:game=test|text=>>> p3 has won the game with 10 points.
 - all:SOCDevCardAction:game=test|playerNum=2|actionType=ADD_OLD|cardType=6
 - all:SOCDevCardAction:game=test|playerNum=3|actionType=ADD_OLD|cardTypes=[5, 4]